Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 2.1.
 Purpose of this data processing

-This data is processed by us so that we can provide our services to members.
+We process this data so that we can provide our services to members.

 The following provisions of the GDPR provide the lawful basis for this data processing: Article 6(1)(b) (necessary for performance of the contract) and Article 6(1)(f) (overriding legitimate interest consisting in achieving the aforementioned purposes).

-3. Storage period for member and prospective member data
+4. Storage period for creditor, member, and prospective member data

-We retain the data of members and prospective members as long as needed to fulfil the aforementioned processing purposes on the basis of storage periods recommended by the law or the authorities or for use in defending against any liability claims.
+We retain the data of creditors, members, and prospective members as long as needed to fulfil the aforementioned processing purposes on the basis of storage periods recommended by the law or the authorities or for use in defending against any liability claims.

-1. Which debtor data do we process in connection with debtor representation in insolvency proceedings
+1. Which debtor data do we process when representing creditors in insolvency proceedings?

-With respect to personal debtor data, we process only such data as is disclosed to us by way of publication of edicts by the insolvency court and as disclosed do us by our clients for the purpose of representation in insolvency proceedings.
-In particular, these are: the debtors' name, date of birth and address data and data in connection with the receivables claimed in the insolvency proceedings.
+With respect to personal debtor data, we process only such data as is disclosed to us by the insolvency courts when they publish edicts and as disclosed to us by our clients for the purpose of representation in insolvency proceedings.
+In particular, these are: name, date of birth, and address data of the debtors, and data in connection with the receivables claimed in the insolvency proceedings.

-This data is stored by us as long as needed to fulfil the processing purposes on the basis of storage periods recommended by the law or the authorities or for use in defending against any liability claims.
+We store this data as long as needed to fulfil the processing purposes on the basis of storage periods recommended by the law or the authorities or for use in defending against any liability claims.

 Operation as an association for the protection of creditors in accordance with sec.
-266 Insolvency Code (IO); representation in insolvency proceedings (sec.
-253 Insolvency Code); carrying on a trade (sec.
-118 Industrial Code ["GewO"], sec.
-152 GewO, sec.
-129 GewO, sec.
-153 GewO);
+266 IO; representation in insolvency proceedings according to sec.
+253 IO; carrying on a trade as a collection agency according to sec.
+118 Industrial Code ("GewO"), as a credit reference agency in accordance with sec.
+152 GewO, as a security company (private investigators, security trade) in accordance with sec.
+129 GewO, for the provision of services in automated data processing and information technology in accordance with sec.
+153 GewO.

-2. Processing debtor data in the ConsumerCreditRecords ("ConCR")
+2. Processing of debtor data in the ConsumerCreditRecords ("ConCR")

 The ConCR is a database where information on specific financing facilities granted to natural persons, specific joint liabilities assumed by such persons and, where applicable, registered payment issues is stored.

-We operate, have authorised access and are data protection controller as defined in point 7 of Article 4 GDPR of the ConsumerCreditRecords (ConCR).
-In addition, we also serve as the central information desk for the debtors concerned.
+We operate, have authorised access, and are the data protection controller as defined in point 7 of Article 4 GDPR of the ConsumerCreditRecords (ConCR).
+In addition, we also serve as the central information desk for the data-subject debtors.

 2.1.
 Who can access the ConCR?

-Only banks, lending insurance companies and leasing companies with their registered office in the European single market can obtain access to the ConCR (persons with authorised access).
+Only banks, lending insurance companies, and leasing companies with their registered office in the European single market can obtain access to the ConCR (parties with authorised access).

 2.2.
 When is personal data processed in the ConCR?

-If, for example, a debtor is granted credit in the amount of EUR 1,000, his/her personal data is disclosed to the ConCR.
-The same applies if the debtor submits an application for credit in the amount of EUR 8,000 and this application is rejected.
+If, for example, a debtor is granted credit in the amount of EUR 1,000.00, personal data of this debtor is disclosed to the ConCR.
+The same applies if the debtor's application for credit in the amount of EUR 8,000.00 is rejected.

 2.3.
-Which personal data is processed in the ConCR?
+Which personal data is processed in the ConsumerCreditRecords (ConCR)?

 • any existing ConCR number.